asdf-format/asdf-standard/docs/source/schemas.rst

 `JSON Schema`_ does not support the concept of inheritance, which makes it somewhat awkward to express type hierarchies.
-However, it is possible to create a custom schema that adds attributes to an existing schema (e.g. one defined in the ASDF Standard).
+However, it is possible to create a custom schema that adds attributes to an existing schema (e.g. one defined in the ASDF core schemas).
 It is important to remember that it is not possible to override or remove any of the attributes from the existing schema.

 The following important caveats apply when extending an existing schema: